jonathanklee/Sapio/README.md

 ```
 # ☕ Coffee

-If you want to offer me a coffee: https://paypal.me/jnthnkl
+If you want to offer me a coffee for the maintenance of the server part: https://paypal.me/jnthnkl

 # 👏 Credits